treverson/Prospectors/README.md

 			- ForeGround (redrawn)
 	- Definition:
 		- startWorld: function
-		-
+	- Examples
-	* City
+		- City
 			- Player moves in an N x N grid.
 			- Need to listen to live input.
 			- Draw BG & FG.
-	* Arena
+		- Arena
 			- Player chooses moves in UI.
 			- No need to listen to any live input!
 				* but we can, if we want to listen to arrow key presses.
 			- Draw UI.
-	* Market
+		- Market
 			- Player interacts with UI
 			- No need to listen to any live input!
 				* but we can, if we want to listen to arrow key presses.
 			- Draw UI.
-	* Games
+		- Games
-	* Map
+		- Map
 			- IDK.
 			- Don't need for just 1 city.